 There isn’t a test to diagnose CCD, but a diagnosis is typically made based on the exclusion of other possible explanations for your dog’s changed behaviour.

 When you meet with your vet he will want to hear what you’ve been observing, and he will watch the video if you have one.
 Urine and blood samples will likely be taken as a way to test for other possible explanations.
 What comes next will depend on the results of the tests.

-For the sake of this article let’s assume all other possibilities have been ruled out, and your vet has concluded doggie dementia is the only possible explanation.
+For the sake of this article let’s assume all other possibilities have been ruled out, and your vet has concluded dementia is the only possible explanation.
 While there is no cure or a way to halt its progression, there are things you can do to slow it down and help your dog cope with its effects.

 This is THE drug given for a dementia diagnosis.
-Containing the active ingredient Selegiline hydrochloride it is sold as Selgian® in the UK and Anipryl® in the US.
+Containing the active ingredient Selegiline hydrochloride it is sold as Selgian® in the UK and Anipryl® for dogs in the US.
 It has been shown to be effective by prolonging the activity of your dog’s remaining dopamine, which helps by improving memory and helping dogs think more clearly.